Rohit-Patekar1/wallet-backend/README.md

 2. **Error Logging**: We log the error details for debugging purposes, which helps in identifying issues that might occur during the transaction process.

 3. **Error Response**: We format the error using a custom error handler and send a response back to the client with the appropriate HTTP status code and error message.

+## Non-Transactional Database Queries

+In addition to transactional operations, our wallet application also performs non-transactional database operations such as fetching transaction history and managing wallet data.

+### Fetching Transaction History

+The `fetchTransactions` function retrieves a paginated list of transactions for a particular wallet.
+It allows sorting and filtering based on the transaction amount or date.

+#### Function Details

+- **Purpose**: To fetch a list of all transactions for a specific wallet with support for pagination, sorting, and filtering.
+- **Parameters**:
+  - `id`: The unique identifier of the wallet.
+  - `skip`: The number of transactions to skip (for pagination).
+  - `limit`: The maximum number of transactions to return.
+  - `filter`: A string specifying the sorting order of the results.
+- **MongoDB Operations**:
+  - Uses an aggregation pipeline to match transactions by wallet ID.
+  - Applies sorting based on the filter criteria: transaction amount or date.
+  - Implements pagination using the `$skip` and `$limit` stages.
+  - Projects specific fields of transactions to be returned in the result.

+### Creation and Updation of Wallet

+We have two functions for managing wallets: `createWallet` for creating new wallets and `fetchWalletDetail` for retrieving details of an existing wallet.

+#### `createWallet(data: IWallet)`

+- **Purpose**: To create a new wallet with initial data.
+- **Parameters**:
+  - `data`: An object containing the initial wallet data such as name and balance.
+- **MongoDB Operations**:
+  - Inserts a new document into the `wallet` collection with the provided data.

+#### `fetchWalletDetail(id: String)`

+- **Purpose**: To fetch details of a specific wallet.
+- **Parameters**:
+  - `id`: The unique identifier of the wallet to fetch.
+- **MongoDB Operations**:
+  - Retrieves a single document from the `wallet` collection matching the provided wallet ID.
+  - Projects specific fields such as name, creation date, wallet ID, and balance to be returned in the result.